logo

 Amorim opened up with a 1-1 draw at Ipswich and has recorded victories over Everton and, thrillingly, Manchester City thanks to Amad Diallo’s late heroics.

-And to make matters worse, five of those defeats have been at Old Trafford.
+And to make matters worse, six of those defeats have been at Old Trafford – with their 2-0 loss to fellow strugglers West Ham United the latest indignity suffered.

 READ NEXT: Where are they now?
 The three dream signings Gary Neville identified for Man Utd in 2019